vlavrynovych/msr/docs/api/index.md

 ### IRunnableScript

 Interface for migration script classes.
+Used by both regular migrations and the special `beforeMigrate` setup script.

 ```typescript
 interface IRunnableScript {